This checklist covers the information you will need to complete your charity's 2020 Annual Information Statement.

 - Bulk Lodgement: if you want to to submit Annual Information Statements for more than 10 charities in a single form.
 Find out more about bulk lodgement.

 - Basic Religious Charity: a charity that has the sole purpose of ‘advancing religion’ and that meets five other mandatory requirements.
 Find out more about Basic Religious Charities.

 - Information withheld from the Charity Register: if you want to apply to have information withheld from the Charity Register, submit a request to do so in the Charity Portal.
 You can begin your charity's Annual Information Statement immediately after submitting the request.
 Find out more about withholding information.

 Information you will need

 Your charity's programs and projects

-The 2020 Annual Information Statement asks for details about your charity's programs (it requres a minimum of 1 program and a maximum of 10).
+The 2020 Annual Information Statement asks for details about your charity's programs (it requires a minimum of 1 program and a maximum of 10).
 To complete this section of the Annual Information Statement, have the following information ready:

 - The name of each program